 MINIMUM WAGE REQUIREMENTS

-When carrying out insourcing and recruitment functions, HR professionals are responsible for drafting and sharing salary package specifics with candidates.
+HR professionals are responsible for drafting and sharing salary package specifics with candidates when conducting insourcing and recruitment functions.
 HR managers working in private-sector companies must ensure that the compensation package offered to any employee is higher than the minimum wage laid out by the Law – EGP 2,400 since Jan 1, 2022.
 Failing to pay employees this amount will land the company in trouble.

 MATERNITY AND PATERNITY LEAVE